dscho/xkcd/content/comics/2025-11-10-big-and-little-spoons.md

 Cueball: Some people like to be the little spoon.

-[A big spoon sitting atop a little spoon and a little spoon sitting atop a big spoon are depicted.]
+[A big spoon sitting atop a little spoon and a little spoon sitting atop a big spoon are depicted.
+Neither arrangement of spoons is able to nest properly.]

 And some brave truth-tellers point out that the metaphor makes no sense because different-sized spoons don't nest right ***either*** way.
 You nest ***same***-sized spoons.